Your guide to writing an airtight website RFP

 You can also reach out directly to top agencies whose work you admire.

-• Find some websites you love from similar organizations and figure out who built them.
+• Find websites you love from similar organizations and figure out who built them.
 An agency link is usually mentioned in the website’s footer.
-Or you can reach out to the organization to ask who their digital agency is.
+You can also contact the organization to ask who their digital agency is.

-• Search online for digital agencies that have expertise in your industry or desired platform.
+• Search online for digital agencies with expertise in your industry or desired platform.
+Clutch is a great place for this because it has genuine, verified reviews.

 Figuring out the right fit.

-Agencies often hear stories of clients flipping to the last page of a proposal just to see the cost.
+Agencies often hear stories of clients flipping to the last page of a proposal to see the cost.
 There has to be more to it than that.
-Seek out an agency that has proven expertise and success with similar sized projects to yours.
+Seek out an agency with proven expertise and success with projects of similar size to yours.

 Pro Tip: Look closely at their portfolio.
-Do the different websites have a diversity in styles and function, or do they all follow a similar template?
+Do the websites have diverse styles and functions, or do they all follow a similar template?
 This will give you an indication of the agency’s ability to adapt the solution to your brand.

-Of course the proposal itself matters.
-You’re looking for a proposal that is tailored to your specific ask, not just one that swapped in your company name for someone else’s.
-But it’s also important to get to know the people behind the proposal.
+Of course, the proposal itself matters.
+You’re looking for a proposal tailored to your specific ask, not just one that swapped in your company name for someone else’s.
+However, getting to know the people behind the proposal is also essential.

 Pro Tip: Set up a meeting.
-By taking the time to meet in-person or virtually, you’ll get an immediate vibe check.
-You’ll get to see their personality and passion for your project – what it’s all about.
+By taking the time to meet in person or virtually, you’ll get an immediate vibe check.
+You’ll see their personality and passion for your project—what it’s all about.

 Get started with our RFP template.

-You can use this template as a jumping off point for your website RFP and tailor it to the needs of your organization.
+You can use this template as a starting point for your website RFP and tailor it to your organization’s needs.